marciogualtieri/DropBoxWebClient/README.md

     python3 manage.py runserver

-Note that the admin user is required to create a test user setup with a valid Dropbox token.
+Note that the admin user is required to create at least one test user with a valid Dropbox token to use the app.

 ### Running Tests

-The following command will execute the unit tests:
+The following command will run all the unit tests:

     python3 manage.py test -v 2